CraigFreiwald/Employee-Covid-Tracker-With-GUI/README.md

 Link to a video of the application and a code walkthrough / application demonstration: https://screencast-o-matic.com/watch/c3fZqsVYZQq

-**To Run**
+## To Run
-Download and run "CovidTracker.java" in at least Java 17.0.1.
+Clone and run "CovidTracker.java" in at least Java 17.0.1.